themodernpk/vaah-framework/README.md

  ## Setup

  #### Step 1
- Create a folder as ```vaah-framework``` in your WordPress plugins folder or clone this repository in your plugins folder.
+ Create a folder as ```vaah-framework``` in your WordPress plugins folder extract this repository in the folder or clone this repository in your plugins folder.

 #### Step 2
   Run following command to install all plugin dependencies.